daavidjobe/elm-webpack-boiler/README.md

-# Elm Webpack 2 configuration with sass
+## Elm Webpack 2 configuration with sass

+### TODOS

+  - Server-side rendering.
+It is now supported with Elm 0.18
+  - Configuration is messy.
+Refactor